JoseAPeiro/Krauser1998/README.md

 - 👋 Hi, I’m Jose Peiro
 - 👀 I’m interested in Game development
-- 🌱 I’m currently learning Creative Media and Game Technology in the Netherlands
+- 🌱 I’m currently studying Creative Media and Game Technology in the Netherlands